fabianwilflingsederxxxl/techstack-tutorial/07-component-based-styling/Readme.md

 We follow the component based architecture approach, so how about styling?
 We decided to put styling to the component, but in the web we have the following situation:

-- **General**: A style should always be defined within a component
+- **General**: A style should always be defined within a component.
-- **Development**: You want to have Hot Module reload, when you change a style of a component
+- **Development**: You want to have Hot Module reload, when you change a style of a component.
 - **Development**: When the application is rendered on the server, you want to return the style inline.
-- **Production**: You want to return the styles as a seperate Stylesheet that gets loaded independently to the sourcecode and javascript code.
+- **Production**: You want to return the styles as a separate Stylesheet that gets loaded independently to the source code and javascript code.

 We do it by just adding a `style.css` file to the component and define the look and feel for that particular component within the file.